We have have moved to a new location at 25314 Kingsland Blvd., Katy, TX, 77494

 Pre-Existing High Blood Pressure

-For those who already have high blood pressure, drinking coffee shouldn’t have a significant effect on either your pre-existing conditions or risk of heart disease.
+For those who already have high blood pressure, drinking caffeine shouldn’t have a significant effect on either your pre-existing conditions or risk of heart disease.
 Surprisingly, coffee is linked to helping reduce the risk of heart disease because it contains multiple natural antioxidant compounds which can reduce the oxidative stress in your body.
 Of course, moderation is key, and any excessive intake of caffeine, for those with or without hypertension, is highly advised against.

 Balance

-When drinking coffee, something to keep in mind is that too much of anything is never a good thing.
+When drinking caffeine, something to keep in mind is that too much of anything is never a good thing.
 Always be sure to balance your diet with vitamin-rich foods and physical activity to ensure you’re maintaining a healthy lifestyle.

 Talk to Your Doctor